-Memorandum of Understanding #2 PROVISIONAL PT GUIDELINES SCHOOL PUBLIC 1 2 HEALTH 3 November 2, 2016 4 5 Subject: Provisional Promotion and Tenure Guidelines for the OHSU/PSU Joint School of Public Health (JPH) 6 7 8 Recitals 9 The JPH was established in AY 2015-16.
+Memorandum of Understanding #2 PROVISIONAL PT GUIDELINES SCHOOL PUBLIC 1 2 HEALTH 3 November 2, 2016 4 5 Subject: Provisional Promotion and Tenure Guidelines for the OHSU/PSU Joint School of 6 Public Health (JPH) 7 8 Recitals 9 The JPH was established in AY 2015-16.
 The PSU School of Community Health (SCH) moved from 10 CUPA to JPH on or about July 1, 2016.
 The JPH does not yet have approved promotion and tenure 11 guidelines.
 Several faculty members in JPH are eligible for promotion in academic year 2016-17.
-The SCH P&T guidelines were recently revised to fully comport with the rank changes made in 2014.
-12 13 14 Agreement 15 The parties agree that the JPH shall use the SCH P&T guidelines for promotions and post tenure review of 16 PSU faculty in 2016-17 and until such a time that they are replaced by approved JPH P&T Guidelines.
-17 18 Members in JPH who were formerly members of the Health Management and Policy and the Health System and Policy degree programs from the Division of Public Administration, Mark O. Hatfield School 19 of Government (HSMP), shall use the Division of Public Administration P&T Guidelines until they are 20 replaced by approved JPH guidelines, and as necessary, the process may include JPH faculty, PA Division 21 22 faculty, or other appropriate PSU faculty whose faculty appointment and scholarly interests are aligned 23 with those of the faculty under review.
+The SCH 12 P&T guidelines were recently revised to fully comport with the rank changes made in 2014.
+13 14 Agreement 15 The parties agree that the JPH shall use the SCH P&T guidelines for promotions and post tenure review of 16 PSU faculty in 2016-17 and until such a time that they are replaced by approved JPH P&T Guidelines.
+17 18 Members in JPH who were formerly members of the Health Management and Policy and the Health 19 System and Policy degree programs from the Division of Public Administration, Mark O. Hatfield School 20 of Government (HSMP), shall use the Division of Public Administration P&T Guidelines until they are replaced by approved JPH guidelines, and as necessary, the process may include JPH faculty, PA Division 21 22 faculty, or other appropriate PSU faculty whose faculty appointment and scholarly interests are aligned 23 with those of the faculty under review.
 24 25 26 27 28 29

-Memorandums of Agreement #3 ADVISING REDESIGN IMPLEMENTATION March 14, 2018 S ubject: Impact of the Implementation of the Academic and Career Advising Redesign R Lecitals n The University will implement the Academic and Career Advising Redesign recommendations through a multiphase plan.
-The parties wish to reach agreement on those aspects of the plan that fall within the University's and Association's scope of bargaining. £.
-Agreement all sections of this agreement apply to "professional advisors" who are supervised within the coordinated dvising structure and identified in Appendix 1.
-This group may change over time. n addition to "professional advisors," there are "other advisors" who have FTE allocated to advising ctivities and assigned advising caseload, who are also engaged in the common advising practices. for the purposes of this agreement, the word "advisor" refers to both "professional Advisors" and "other dvisors" unless otherwise specified, and/or as specified in the paragraph below. a Only the sections of this agreement titled Advisor Assignments and Advisor Professional Development, Training and Support apply to "other advisors".
-As of the date of this agreement, the current "other advisors" are dentified in Appendix 2 (NOT INCLUDED IN THIS CBA).
-This group may change over time.
-A dvisor Caseload and Workload 1 Pathway Advising Directors, in agreement with the Associate Vice Provost for Advising and Career Services, will assign advisor caseloads in a fair manner which considers all required advisor duties and responsibilities.
+Subject: Impact of the Implementation of the Academic and Career Advising Redesign Recitals The University will implement the Academic and Career Advising Redesign recommendations through a multiphase plan.
+The parties wish to reach agreement on those aspects of the plan that fall within the University's and Association's scope of bargaining.
+Agreement All sections of this agreement apply to "professional advisors" who are supervised within the coordinated advising structure and identified in Appendix 1.
+This group may change overtime.
+In addition to "professional advisors," there are "other advisors" who have FTE allocated to advising activities and assigned advising caseload, who are also engaged in the common advising practices.
+For the purposes of this agreement, the word "advisor" refers to both "professional Advisors" and "other advisors" unless otherwise specified, and/or as specified in the paragraph below.
+Only the sections of this agreement titled Advisor Assignments and Advisor Professional Development, Training and Support apply to "other advisors".
+As of the date of this agreement, the current "other advisors" are identified in Appendix 2 (NOT INCLUDED IN THIS CBA).
+This group may change overtime.
+Advisor Caseload and Workload 1.
+Pathway Advising Directors, in agreement with the Associate Vice Provost for Advising and Career Services, will assign advisor caseloads in a fair manner which considers all required advisor duties and responsibilities.
 Workload may vary among advisors.
-2 .
-The Associate Vice-Provost for Advising Career Services, in consultation with Pathway Advising Directors and individual advisors, will re-assess advisor caseloads and workload at least once a year beginning Summer Term 2019.
-3 .
-Advisors will exercise professional judgment to manage their job duties and responsibilities in consultation with their supervisors.
-4 Advisors may raise concerns about their position, workload or other work-related issues with their supervisor.
+2. The Associate Vice-Provost for Advising Career Services, in consultation with Pathway Advising Directors and individual advisors, will re-assess advisor caseloads and workload at least once a year beginning Summer Term 2019.
+3. Advisors will exercise professional judgment to manage their job duties and responsibilities in consultation with their supervisors.
+4. Advisors may raise concerns about their position, workload or other work-related issues with their supervisor.
 If no resolution occurs within a reasonable amount of time, advisors may meet directly with the Associate Vice Provost to discuss the issue.
 If there is no resolution that occurs within a reasonable time, workload issues can be elevated to the ad hoc committee as referenced in Article 17,